The tidal evolution of satellite galaxies in cosmological simulations: insights from COLIBRE: Fates of satellites

 \subsection{Assessing the impact of artificial disruption}

 Based on the extrapolated subhalo mass loss and the tidal track model, we can further estimate the effects of artificial disruption on the stellar mass function.
 In Fig.~\ref{fig:ad}, the black and blue solid lines represent the subhalo and stellar mass functions, respectively, for cluster satellites at $ z = 0 $.
 The corresponding extrapolated subhalo and stellar mass functions at $ z = 0 $, derived from our model, are shown as black and blue dashed lines.
-The red dashed line is obtained by applying randomly generated tidal tracks to the resolved satellite population in the simulation, using their measured $ f_{\mathrm{sub}} $ values as input.
+The red dashed line is obtained by applying randomly generated tidal tracks to the resolved satellite population in the simulation, using their measured $ f_{\mathrm{tot}} $ values as input.
 This result demonstrates that our tidal track model successfully reproduces the stellar mass function and its evolution as seen in the simulation, serving as a reference.
+To further verify the validity of our mass-loss prescription in the highly stripped regime, we perform an internal validation test in Appendix~\ref{sec:ftotbin} by splitting the resolved population into subsets based on their remaining bound mass fractions.
+The model consistently matches the simulation data even down to the lowest resolved $f_{\rm tot}$ bin, justifying its extrapolation to the lost population.

+The footprint of artificial disruption is also evident in the distribution of stellar mass loss curves.
+In the right panels of Fig.~\ref{fig:massloss}, we contrast the raw stellar mass loss curves from the simulation with our modelled trajectories, which apply the tidal track to the extrapolated subhalo mass.
+By extrapolating the subhalo evolution, we reveal that many ``lost'' satellites should survive above stellar mass fractions of $f_* \gtrsim 10^{-3}$.
+In the absence of this correction, these systems appear to dissolve as an artifact of the premature numerical disruption of their host subhaloes.